mgable/my-redux-counter/README.md

+This is a clone of a React tutorial which I wored through myself.

+## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>